Beginners French (A1 & A2 Level Topics)

 In this session, we will cover: reading activity on adverbs of frequency like: often, daily, regularly etc along with exercises.

-Where is it?
+Who is it?